XeraPlugins/LeeesBungeeQueue/README.md

-please note NEVER use the plugin with main or auth in priorities make the only server in priorities is the queue server
+please note NEVER use the plugin with main or auth in priorities make sure the only server in priorities is the queue server
 EXAMPLE:
  priorities:
  - queue